What is an employer brand?

 - When you have a reputation as a great employer, more quality applicants want to work for you!

-- They are committed to working with you and motivated to do a great job!
+- They will be committed to you and motivated to do a great job!

 - High retention equates to retained knowledge and experience.